ga4gh/vrs/docs/source/impl-guide/normalization.rst

       Return a new `Allele` with the trimmed `Alternate Allele Sequence` as a `Literal Sequence Expression`.

    #.
-Otherwise, find the greatest common denominator between the length of the expanded `Reference
-      Allele Sequence` and the expanded `Alternate Allele Sequence`.
-This is the `repeat  subunit length`.

-   #.
-If the Allele is a deletion (the `Alternate Allele Sequence` is shorter than the
+If the Allele is a deletion, return a new Allele using a `Location` specified by the coordinates
-      `Reference Allele Sequence`) return a new Allele using a `Location` specified by the coordinates of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the `Alternate Allele Sequence`, and a `repeat subunit length` as calculated in the prior step.
+      of the `left_roll_bound` and `right_roll_bound`, a `length` specified by the length of the expanded `Alternate Allele Sequence`, and a `repeat subunit length` as previously calculated.

    #.
 If the Allele is an insertion (the `Reference Allele Sequence` is shorter than the
       `Alternate Allele Sequence`), check that the first `repeat subunit length` number of characters